Association for Clinical Pastoral Education in Western Australia

-Judith is a Level 2 Supervisor, now retired after twenty-five years as the Director of Clinical Pastoral Education at Royal Perth Hospital.
+Judith is a Clinical Pastoral Educator, now retired after twenty-five years as the Director of Clinical Pastoral Education at Royal Perth Hospital.

 Academic: Diploma in Pastoral Studies, Bachelor of Theology, Masters in Social Science (Counselling)

 Professional: Judith is an accredited Level 2 clinical pastoral supervisor and a supervisory member of the Australian and New Zealand Association for Clinical Pastoral Education (ANZACPE).
 She is also an honorary fellow of ACPEWA and continues as Treasurer and a member of the Registration and Certification Committee.
 Judith is a licensed Anglican priest in the Diocese of Perth.

 “I function with a reflective focus on pastoral and supervisory identity.”